-The Marketing program offers flexible, topical and relevant course offerings to prepare students for careers as marketing managers, market research professionals, and sales professionals.
+The Marketing program offers flexible, topical and relevant course offerings to prepare students for careers as marketing managers, sales professionals, advertising and social media strategists, and data/research analysts.
 The program is designed to draw upon academic synergy with foundational business courses as well as psychology, sociology, technology and communication.